Christmas is almost upon us, and that means hitting the shops to buy presents for everyone from Uncle Jim to your new baby niece.

 You could try baking some cupcakes, making a bracelet or even painting a picture.

-Check out Rebecca Rutt’s guide How to make successful homemade Christmas presents for some hints and tips.
+Check out Easy homemade Christmas presents and decorations for some hints and tips.

 Home and garden gifts

 Home and garden gifts can be fun and useful.